ARIES5533/LoadBalancer-Terraform/README.md

 # Introduction

-This project utilizes Terraform to deploy an AWS infrastructure for a Seamless application.
+This project utilizes Terraform to deploy an AWS infrastructure for a ARIES application.
 It involves the creation of a Virtual Private Cloud (VPC), public and private subnets, an Internet Gateway, a Network Address Translation (NAT) Gateway, and an Application Load Balancer (ALB) with associated resources.

 ## Prerequisites